 As more and more business technologies are developed to streamline workflows and day to day tasks, the question a business must ask itself is less "Can this software increase my business' productivity?" and more "Which ERP software will best increase my business' productivity."

-HRISs and Cloud accounting are both examples of specific software that help to manage and organize the processes of a particular department.
-However, sometimes it can be challenging to integrate various software into your company’s day to day — which is where an ERP system comes in.
+HRIS and Cloud accounting are both examples of specific software that help to manage and organize the processes of a particular department.
+However, sometimes it can be challenging to integrate various software into your companies day to day — which is where an ERP system comes in.

 An Enterprise Resource Planning System is a business process management software that provides a company with the capabilities to integrate automated processes and manage them all in one place.

-This system has a huge scope and prevents companies from installing and implementing a variety of software that fail to integrate well together.
+This system has a vast scope and prevents companies from installing and implementing a variety of software that fails to integrate well together.
 Instead, an ERP offers various modules in the form of a suite, and it is up to a company to identify the set of modules that best benefits its output.

-Now that more businesses are understanding the advantages to automation software, the key is to identify which functions best suit your company, and to then integrate the ERP system that boasts these functionalities.
+Now that more businesses understand the advantages of automation software, the key is to identify which of the functions best suit your company, and then to integrate the ERP system that boasts these functionalities.

 To truly understand the value of an ERP system, you need to understand not just what it does, but how to implement it and how to choose the right one for your business:

 G2 Crowd defines ERPs as "complete, integrated systems that manage all aspects of a production-based or distribution business, aligning financial management, human resources, supply chain management, and manufacturing or distribution with the core function of accounting."

 At its core, an ERP system is a resource for data centralization, workflow management and tracking.
 ERP systems record information, which can then be assessed by all departments to decide if the right processes are involved with any given task.